40tude/rust_coding_interview/README.md

 </div>

 ## About the sample code
 * All code examples are self-contained.
-By that, I mean that, unlike the code presented in the book or the associated [**GitHub repository**](https://github.com/ByteByteGoHq/coding-interview-patterns), they are not just isolated functions that are not necessarily easy to invoke.
+By that, I mean that, unlike the code presented in the book or in the associated [**GitHub repository**](https://github.com/ByteByteGoHq/coding-interview-patterns), they are not just isolated functions; instead, each example includes a ``main()`` function where I demonstrate how to invoke them and how to initialize any required data structures.
 * For example, in [**Chapter 11**](https://github.com/40tude/rust_coding_interview/tree/main/11_trees), which covers binary trees, all the solutions I provide create the trees used in the chapter and display the results.
 The idea is really that each piece of code should be self-sufficient and easy to run.
 * Yes, it results in more code, but I find it much more practical.
 * In most of the code examples, I try to keep the names of functions, variables... identical to those in the book.